Karfearsw/KBE_TEST2/OTP/DEPLOYMENT.md

 ## 1. Project settings

-When connecting the repository, set the Vercel **Root Directory** to `OTP/` so the platform can find `package.json`.
-Leave the **Framework Preset** as **Other**—the checked-in `vercel.json` already sets `framework: null`, which bypasses the automatic Next.js detection that otherwise causes the "No Next.js version detected" build failure.
+The repository now ships with a root-level `vercel.json` that changes into the `OTP/` folder for both the install and build steps, so you can leave Vercel's **Root Directory** blank (or explicitly set it to the repository root).
+The same file pins the **Framework Preset** to **Vite**, which stops the platform from trying to auto-detect Next.js and eliminates the "No Next.js version detected" build failure.

 ## 2. Build output